Digital-Identity-Labs/ishigaki/README.md

   *  PLUGIN_IDS A whitespace-seperated list of official plugin IDs to be installed
   *  PLUGIN_MODULES A comma-seperated list of module IDs to install after plugins
   *  WRITE_MD Set to "0" to have stricter write permissions in the metadata directory
+  *  INSTALL_PROPERTIES is automatically set to pass settings to the installer
+  *  DISABLE_MODULES will disable any modules set in a comma-seperated list of module IDs, after others are installed

 ### Running without a reverse proxy